 - Select it using the checkbox and click Import Data.

 - By default, the "Blood Test Data" assay design we predefined is selected.
-Leave this choice, but notice you could create a new "General Purpose" assay design by clicking that option.
+Leave this choice, but notice you also have the option to create a new "General Purpose" assay design instead.

 - Click Import.